 SPARKLING WINE PRODUCERS

-Fifty-five sparkling wine producers are affiliated with Istituto Trento Doc and comply with the provisions set out in its production regulations.
+Fifty-seven sparkling wine producers are affiliated with Istituto Trento Doc and comply with the provisions set out in its production regulations.
 Each producer makes sparkling wines from the mountains, respecting fundamental principles to protect the ultimate quality of each unique Trentodoc wine, which must be made exclusively from grapes grown in Trentino and using the method of secondary fermentation in the bottle.
 If we then add their passion and an ideally suited territory, the result can be tasted and remembered.

 Sugars are the protagonists of two stages in the Metodo Classico winemaking process.